Welcome to Papa Westray, one of the North Isles of Orkney. This site provides information on how to get to Papa Westray,

 PAPAY ARCTIC ADVENTURE

-In July Daniel W (Papay), Amanda H (Papay) and Daniel E (Suffolk) will be attempting a never done before adventure, taking a 7.5m RIB from Papa Westray
+This July/August Daniel W (Papay), Amanda H (Papay) and Daniel E (Suffolk) set out on a never done before adventure, taking a 7.5m RIB from Papa Westray

 hospital where Daniel E was treated earlier this year for testicular cancer.
 Please have a look at their